hipe/tmx/system/doc/issues/004-the-normalizers.md

   • [#here.F]: existent directory
   • [#here.G]: path-based normalizations
   • [#here.H]: (below)
-  • [#here.I]: track the volatility/mutex issue of all filesystems
+  • [#here.9]: track the volatility/mutex issue of all filesystems

 [#here.G] has a general introduction to why these are "normalizers" and what that means.